The Future of Finance: 5 Banking Trends to Watch

 What Do Cryptocurrencies and Blockchain Mean for Banks?

-In 2018, you should expect blockchain to make further advancements into the mortgage lending space.
+In 2018 and 2019, you should expect blockchain to make further advancements into the mortgage lending space.
 HousingWire's Rahim Kaba wrote an extremely helpful article on how this new technology can impact banking mortgage lending, and why it matters.
 In it, he notes:

 - For many financial institutions, lending is still a paper-intensive process.